 One of the features of the richness of Mexican ichthyofauna is its variability.
-Miller (2005) recognizes seven different ichthyological provinces, each one hosting a different assemblage of species that are independent in their evolution from each other.
+Miller (2006) recognizes seven different ichthyological provinces, each one hosting a different assemblage of species that are independent in their evolution from each other.
 The World Wildlife Fund goes even further and recognizes 26 different freshwater ecoregions in the country.
-The Comisión Nacional del Agua catalogs 404 separate hydrological basins.
+The Mexican Comisión Nacional del Agua catalogs 404 separate hydrological basins.

 In recent years, my photography and exploration trips through Mexico have often been, unfortunately, a sad, depressing venture.
 Every day more habitats are lost for a variety of reasons.
 The wealth of the Mexican fish fauna is suffering and some parts are already lost.
-The degradation of Mexican aquatic habitats has increased significantly, and many species are at the very verge of extinction, while a considerable number is extinct already, and with them a significant knowledge and enjoyment lost for mankind.
+The degradation of Mexican aquatic habitats has increased significantly, and many species are on the very verge of extinction, while a considerable number are extinct already, and with them, significant knowledge and enjoyment lost for mankind.
 The causes of the decline are many; from the introduction of exotic species of apparent commercial value, made with the misguided force of the government and consent of local people, to water pollution, alteration of waterways, overexploitation of water resources, and, more recently, to the introduction of a new breed of exotic species with origins in the aquarium keeping hobby.
 Regularly, the easier and less effective action taken by the government and local human populations has been to restrict fishing, which does nothing to prevent the decline.

-The Freshwater Fishes of Mexico site has been created in English as a main language (although the site is multilingual in nature) and references to the Mexican flag have been deliberately avoided because I believe Mexican fishes are a resource and a responsibility not only of the inhabitants of Mexico, but of those of the entire world.
+The Freshwater Fishes of Mexico site has been created in English as a main language (although the site is multilingual in nature) and references to the Mexican flag have been deliberately avoided because I believe Mexican fishes are a resource and a responsibility not only of the inhabitants of Mexico but of those of the entire world.

-I hope that this website improves the awareness, knowledge, and, ultimately, the well being of Mexican freshwater fishes.
+I hope that this website improves the awareness, knowledge, and, ultimately, the well-being of Mexican freshwater fishes.
 I also hope that the powerful software employed by this site helps to increase and improve the current knowledge of Mexican fishes.
 To achieve this end anybody with an interest in Mexico’s fishes is invited to participate.

 Juan Miguel Artigas Azas — Dec-2013